chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 The first was temptation onto a guilty criminal, while the second was deception onto an innocent victim.
 Simba even tries to be culpable ("I'll still act surprised"), but Scar denies him any real accountability for what happens next.
 This dialogue was surely (re)written in order to have Simba's climactic heroic line: "You killed him!
 All this time, I hated myself -- when you're the one who did it!"

 But as we discussed, I think that's the wrong foot to end on.
 Let's start on a better foot: let's make Simba *guilty*.
+Here's how I would change one small thing:

 ```screenplay
 SEQ.
 10 (STAMPEDE/MUFASA'S DEATH)